graphcore-research/pyscf-ipu/README.md

 ```

 # Example DFT Computations
 The following commands may be useful to check the installation.
-Each command runs test-case, compariing PySCF against our DFT computation with different options.
+Each command runs test-case, comparing PySCF against our DFT computation with different options.
 ```
 python density_functional_theory.py -methane -backend cpu # defaults to float64 as used in PySCF python density_functional_theory.py -methane -backend cpu -float32